Pylons/pyramid_cookbook/docs/deployment/gae_flex_datastore.rst

 Google App Engine Flexible with Datastore and :app:`Pyramid`
 ============================================================

 It is possible to run a :app:`Pyramid` application on `Google App Engine <https://cloud.google.com/appengine/>`_.
-This tutorial is written "environement agnostic" meaning the commands here should work on Linux, Mac or Windows.
+This tutorial is written "environment agnostic", meaning the commands here should work on Linux, macOS or Windows.
 This tutorial also assumes you've already installed and created a :app:`Pyramid` application, and that you have a Google App Engine account.

 Setup
 -----

 First we'll need to set up a few things in App Engine.
 If you don't need Datastore access for your project or any other GCP service, you can skip the Credentials section.

 Credentials
 ###########

 Navigate to App Engine's IAM And Admin section and click on Service Accounts in the left sidebar, then create a `Service Account <https://cloud.google.com/iam/docs/service-accounts>`_.

 Once a service account is created, you will be given a ``.json`` key file.
 This will be used to allow your Pyramid application to communicate with GCP services.
 Move this file to your Pyramid project.
 A best practice here would be to make sure this file is listed in ``.gitignore`` so that it's not checked in with the rest of your code.

 Now that we have a service account, we'll need to give it a couple of roles.
-Click *IAM* in the left sidebar of *IAM And Admin*.
-Find the service account you've just created and click the Edit button.
+Click :guilabel:`IAM` in the left sidebar of :guilabel:`IAM And Admin`.
+Find the service account you've just created and click the :guilabel:`Edit` button.
 Give this account the *Cloud Datastore User* role for read/write access.
 For read-only access, give it *Cloud Datastore Viewer*.

 Project Files